alpyen/Overgrowth-Scripting-Helper/README.md

 - Save the steps while filtering so the tree view can be rebuilt faster
 - Nightmode
 - Option to hide empty groups
+- Some classes are undocumented but used in other classes like MouseButton or ControllerInput

 #### Settings
 - Set Cheat Sheet and Helper Window OnToppable